Jaguar Land Rover: the UK’s largest engineered timber roof

 Jaguar Land Rover’s Advanced Product Creation Centre has the largest engineered timber roof in the UK, reflecting the design quality and company values associated with one of Britain’s most iconic automotive businesses.

-Encompassing 1,512m³ of PEFC-certified glulam beams and 2,674m³ of cross laminated timber (CLT) panels manufactured by Binderholz, the engineered timber roof makes a huge design statement covering an area of over 50,000m2.
+Encompassing 1,512m³ of PEFC-certified glulam beams, supplied by Derix, and 2,674m³ of cross laminated timber (CLT) panels manufactured by Binderholz, the engineered timber roof makes a huge design statement covering an area of over 50,000m2.

 In fact, this award-winning roof structure with outstanding green credentials has already achieved two prestigious Structural Timber Awards for ‘Commercial Project of the Year’ and ‘Solid Wood Project of the Year’.